Lean enterprise

 Lean enterprise is a practice focused on value creation for the end customer with minimal waste and processes.
-The term has historically been associated with lean manufacturing and Six Sigma (or Lean Six Sigma) due to lean principles being popularized by Toyota in the automobile manufacturing industry and subsequently the electronics and internet software industries.
-The three key core competencies of a lean enterprise are scaled agile framework, efficient processes, and customer focus.
+Principals derive from lean manufacturing and Six Sigma (or Lean Six Sigma).
+The lean principles were popularized by Toyota in the automobile manufacturing industry, and subsequently the electronics and internet software industries.

 Principles and variants

 Principles for lean enterprise derive from lean manufacturing and Six Sigma principles: